ImLisaBera/Machine-Learning-Labs/README.md

-# Machine Learning Labs & Portfolio
+# Machine Learning Labs & Portfolio (OPEN IN COLAB NOTEBOOK)

 This repository contains practical implementations and conceptual evaluations of foundational machine learning algorithms.
 Projects are built from scratch and optimized using `scikit-learn`.